Bischoff/wozmania/src/gui/README.md

-WozMania communicates with its Graphical User Interface program via a non-blocking Unix domain socket.
+The emulator communicates with the GUI via the non-blocking Unix domain socket `/tmp/wozmania.sock`.

 This document explains the protocol used.

 # Emulator => GUI